-Brand health check should be an indispensable part of your business.
-Knowing how your brand is perceived online is one of the keys to assessing your brand’s performance.
+Brand health check will help you determine the current state of your company and implement necessary improvements.
 Conducting brand health check regularly will help you stay one step ahead of your competitors.

-The process, with a little help from the right tools, is not complicated or resource-consuming.
+A brand health audit, with a little help from the right tools, is not a complicated process.

 If you conduct a brand health check regularly, the process will give valuable insights into your brand overall business performance and will indicate areas that need improvement.